luna/luna-book/basic-datatypes.md

 The most basic container types in Luna are tuples and lists.

 Lists are arbitrary–length containers for same-type values.
-Some examples are `[3, 4, 5]` of type `List Int` or `['first', 'second', 'third']` of type ``List Text``.
-There are also some interesting functions and methods in the standard library, that return lists of desired shape – make sure to go through the available methods using the Explorer.
+Some examples are `[3, 4, 5]` of type `List Int` or `['first', 'second', 'third']` of type `List Text`.
+There are also some interesting functions and methods in the standard library that return lists of a desired shape – make sure to go through the available methods using the Explorer.
 Some examples are:

 ```ruby
 1.upto 5                       # => [1, 2, 3, 4, 5]